webcrafters/ng-basics-2021/README.md

 Add routing to the project.

 There should be two routes: 'chucknorris' and 'dadjokes'.
-On both routes we should see the FunViewer component.

-On the 'chucknorris' route FunViewer should display the FunComponent we've already created.
+On the 'chucknorris' route we display the FunViewer component that we've already created.

-On the 'dadjokes' route FunViewer should display a new component called DadJokesComponent.
-You can leave this with the default html `<p>DadJokesComponent works!<p>`.
+On the 'dadjokes' route we display a new component called DadJokesViewer.
+It behaves similarly to the FunViewer, except:

+- instead of the FunComponent, it displays the DadJokesComponent.
+This is a new component.
+Create it and leave it with the default html `<p>DadJokesComponent works!<p>`.
+- instead of a list of selectable categories, it displays a simple text field with an "Apply" button.
+Here, the user doesn't choose a category from a fixed set, but enters a search term.
+In a later task we will use the search term when fetching dad jokes.

 The route '' should redirect to 'chucknorris'.